 Animals also have a much more direct relationship to psychedelic substances.
 Dogs, jaguars, deer, monkeys, moths, and numerous other creatures, seem to enjoy voluntarily augmenting their consciousness with plants and fungi as much as we humans do.
 It’s not clear whether animals perceive themselves as humans under the influence of psychedelic substances!
 But if the universe is stranger than we can imagine, and if animals do perceptually shapeshift with psychedelics, then they would likely become other animals that are important to their umwelt or embodied environment.

-Some scientists believe animals and humans are biologically wired to seek psychedelic substances for the same reason.
+Some scientists believe animals and humans are biologically wired to seek out psychedelic substances.

 There are various theories about why some goats or dogs like to eat peyote buttons or why jaguars have been found chewing on ayahuasca vines.
 Some scientists believe animals and humans are biologically wired to seek psychedelic substances for the same reason.
 Evolutionary theorists suggest that small doses can boost the central nervous system and sharpen the senses in ways that offer an adaptive advantage for an individual (whether a human, deer, or moth) trying to survive in hostile environments.
 This idea is somewhat similar to Terence McKenna’s famous stoned ape theory about how we become human.
 Others put forward a less epic explanation and suggest that members of other species enjoy carnal and intoxicating pleasures just like we do.
 After all, animals have to keep themselves entertained when they’re not in fight or flight mode or busy reproducing.